ngokhoa1202/cs-note/dbms/dbms-model/relational-model/EER-to-Relational Mapping.md

 	- One foreign key is primary key.
 		- It must be $K_1$ in case entity $E_1$ is mandatory in the relationship.
 		- Otherwise, prefer the entity with less NULL values.
-	- One foregin key is unique key.
+	- One foreign key is unique key.
 - There are 3 tables now:
 	- Table 1: $({\bf K_1},...)$,  represents $E_1$
 	- Table 2: (${\bf K_2}$, ..., $)  represents $E_2$ .